panthas05/seamstress/README.md

 ## How it Works

-The package provides a context manager that allows you to runs some code in a new thread in your test.
-The new thread will deterministically halt, so that you can "pause" it in any state you desire.
-Then, back in your test, you can run other code whose behaviour might be affected by the state of this new thread, and make assertions about how the code behaved.
+The package provides a context manager that allows you to runs some code in a new thread or process in your test.
+The new thread/process will deterministically halt, so that you can "pause" it in any state you desire.
+Then, back in your test, you can run other code whose behaviour might be affected by the state of this new thread/process, and make assertions about how the code behaved.

 ## Examples